 13 ways to Gamble Smart

-I know, some people consider "gambling smart" to be an oxymoron.
+Truthfully, "gambling smart" sounds like an oxymoron.
 After all, wagering on games where you'll probably lose does sound kind of dumb.
 As one person told me, "If I ever feel like gambling, I just drive by the casino and throw some money at it."
 So if you don't want to gamble, I don't blame you.
 I even made a huge list of other things to do in Vegas.

 On the other hand, with proper strategy, you can expect to lose less than $10/hour on average.
 That's about what you'd spend on a movie, and a lot less than many other forms of entertainment.
 For someone who can easily afford a $10 loss, I have a hard time calling that stupid.

 So if you're intent on gambling, let's learn how to do it right.